Average Interest Rate By Debt Type: Auto, Credit Card, Mortgage

 3) Average student loan interest rate.

-The average student loan interest rate is about 4.5% heading into 2021.
+The average student loan interest rate for undergraduates is about 5.5%.

 The older I get, the more I realize how vitally important education is for achieving financial freedom and happiness.
 When you have the knowledge and skills to make things happen, life gets so much easier.
 That said, there's nothing you learn in college that you can't learn for free on the internet.
 Therefore, skyrocketing college tuition seems more like a scam, especially since higher tuition doesn't guarantee you a well-paying job upon graduation.